 MMR Vaccine for Adults

-The CDC also advises that adults at greater risk of exposure to measles or mumps get a second dose of MMR vaccine, given four weeks after the first dose.
-The second dose is recommended for adults who:
+The CDC says adults at greater risk of measles or mumps should get two doses of MMR vaccine, the second one 4 weeks after the first.
+This includes adults who:

-- Have been exposed to measles or mumps or live in an area where an outbreak has occurred
+- Have been exposed to measles or mumps or live in an area where an outbreak has happened

 - Are students in colleges or trade schools